How Much Does an Annuity Pay

 Jason Stolz CLTC, CRPC

-Annuity payments depend on several factors, including your age, the size of your premium, the type of annuity, whether you choose single-life or joint-life income, and whether you want features such as inflation increases or guaranteed periods.
-The most important factor is age: the older you are when income begins, the higher the payout.
-This is because the insurance company is guaranteeing income for a shorter expected timeframe.
+Annuity payments depend on several interconnected factors: your age when income begins, the size of your premium, the type of annuity and its specific payout structure, whether you choose single-life or joint-life income, and whether you add features such as inflation protection or guaranteed minimum periods.
+Of these factors, age is the most powerful lever.
+The older you are when income begins, the higher the payout — because the insurance company is guaranteeing income for a statistically shorter expected timeframe.
+A 70-year-old purchasing the same contract with the same premium as a 60-year-old will receive meaningfully higher monthly income for exactly this reason.

 How Insurance Companies Determine Annuity Payments